cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

       - event_2 is made low.

 - By default the PWM output remains the same (state remains same until further change in input) and event_2 is kept low.
 - The PWM output is set to 0.
-When either the hard reset is triggered or controlelr reset is '1'.
+When either the hard reset is triggered or controller reset is '1'.

-Working of APB_ADVANCED_TIMER for PWM generation:
+Working of APB Advanced Timer for PWM generation:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Based on the detailed working of the submodules above, the working of the APB Advanced timer can be summarised as:
 - FW initialization is performed and the external input/stimulus ext_sig_i is provided.
 - For each Timer module, at every positive edge of the selected clock and when the timer is active, the following operation is performed.

-  - Input stage consumes 32 bit ext_sig_i and processes it accordingly based on CLKSEL, INSEL and MODE.
+  - Input stage consumes 48 bit (i.e ext_sig_i and PWM output signals of all the 4 timers) and processes it accordingly based on CLKSEL, INSEL and MODE.
 Event signal is generated as per the working of input stage.

   - The Event signal generated in the input stage is scaled down to output scaled event based on the prescaler value by prescaler sub module.